If you would like to purchase an issue of StoryQuarterly, please scroll down and select the desired issue from the menu below.

 If you'd like to submit your work to us, you are also in the right place.
 However, all of our submissions and contest options remain hidden until the submission/contest window is open.

-Our submissions windows for Issue 52 (to be published in 2019) are as follows:
+Here are our submission/contest windows for StoryQuarterly Issue 53 (to be published in 2020).

-When a submissions window is open, it will appear in the list below.
+On the first day a submission/contest window is open, the option will appear in the list below.

 Issue 51 features new work by Henry H. Roth, Michael Martone, Rajat Singh, Terese Svoboda, and many more.

 Issue 50 features new work by Hannah Dela Cruz Abrams, Stephen Dixon, Matthew Lansburgh, Alix Ohlin, Wendy C. Ortiz, and many more, as well as the winners of the 2016 StoryQuarterly Fiction Prize, judged by Alexander Chee, and the 2016 StoryQuarterly Nonfiction Prize, judged by Meghan Daum.

 Released in February 2016, Issue 49 features new work by Brian Blanchfield, Jenny Boully, Stephen Dixon, Garth Greenwell, Kelle Groom, Dickson Lam, Bonnie Nadzam, and the winners of the 2015 StoryQuarterly Fiction Prize, judged by Mat Johnson, and the 2015 StoryQuarterly Nonfiction Prize, judged by Leslie Jamison.